Glycemic Index and Postprandial Glucose

 Strong:

-• High dietary glycemic load tracks with cardiovascular and stroke risk in pooled cohorts.
-A meta-analysis of seven prospective studies (n=242,132) found ~23% higher overall stroke risk and ~35% higher ischemic stroke risk in the highest GL quintile[1].
+- High dietary glycemic load tracks with cardiovascular and stroke risk in pooled cohorts.
+A meta-analysis pooling seven prospective studies and 242,132 adults found about 23% higher overall stroke risk and 35% higher ischemic stroke risk in the highest glycemic-load fifth versus the lowest.[1]

-• "Carbs-last" meal sequencing (vegetables/protein first, starch last) attenuates postprandial peak glucose ~40–45% and the 2-hour incremental area under the curve up to ~73% versus the reverse order, in repeated crossover trials[2].
+- "Carbs-last" meal sequencing (vegetables/protein first, starch last) attenuates postprandial peak glucose ~40–45% and the 2-hour incremental area under the curve (iAUC) up to ~73% versus the reverse order, in repeated crossover trials[2].

-• Healthy normoglycemic adults regularly hit diabetic-range postprandial peaks.
-A Stanford CGM study showed phenotypically healthy individuals reaching prediabetic and diabetic glucose levels after standardized meals[3].
+- Healthy normoglycemic adults regularly hit diabetic-range postprandial peaks.
+A Stanford study using a continuous glucose monitor (CGM) showed phenotypically healthy individuals reaching prediabetic and diabetic glucose levels after standardized meals[3].

 Moderate:

-• Vinegar (10–20 g) or lemon juice (50–100 g) before a starchy meal lowers glucose and insulin AUC in pooled crossover trials, via brush-border disaccharidase inhibition and skeletal-muscle GLUT4 upregulation[5].
+- Vinegar (10–20 g) or lemon juice (50–100 g) before a starchy meal lowers glucose and insulin area under the curve (AUC) in pooled crossover trials, via brush-border disaccharidase inhibition and upregulation of the muscle glucose transporter GLUT4[5].

-• Plant-forward, low-glycemic-load dietary patterns (Mediterranean, DASH, healthful Plant-Based Index, Diabetes Risk Reduction Diet) translate into measurable life-expectancy gains in long-running cohorts — on the order of 2–3 years in the top adherence quintile[7].
+- Plant-forward, low-glycemic-load dietary patterns (Mediterranean, the blood-pressure-lowering DASH diet, healthful Plant-Based Index, Diabetes Risk Reduction Diet) translate into measurable life-expectancy gains in long-running cohorts — on the order of 2–3 years in the top adherence quintile[7].

 Weak / preliminary:

-• A direct causal link from postprandial-only hyperglycemia to Alzheimer's risk in normoglycemic adults — a 2026 large genetic-and-phenotypic analysis reported a ~69% higher risk in people who spike post-meal but have normal fasting glucose, with neuroimaging suggesting a non-vascular pathway[9].
-A single big study; needs replication.
+- A direct causal link from postprandial-only hyperglycemia to Alzheimer's risk in normoglycemic adults is speculative.
+A 2026 analysis reportedly found ~69% higher risk in people who spike post-meal but have normal fasting glucose, with a non-vascular pathway suggested[9].
+This rests on a secondary press summary rather than a located peer-reviewed paper, so treat it as a hypothesis pending the primary publication.

-• Acarbose (an α-glucosidase inhibitor) extended median lifespan ~16–17% in male mice in the NIA Interventions Testing Program[10] — robust as a longevity-pharmacology signal, but no human all-cause-mortality RCT.
+- Acarbose (an α-glucosidase inhibitor) extended male-mouse median lifespan by 22% in the NIA Interventions Testing Program (vs 5% in females)[10]; a dose-response follow-up reported 16–17% in males vs 4–5% in females[11] — robust but strongly male-biased and strain-specific, with no human all-cause-mortality randomized trial.

 Caution:

-• Aggressive HbA1c targets (<5.0%) in older adults: hypoglycemia risk likely outweighs glycation benefit.
+- Aggressive HbA1c targets (<5.0%) in older adults — HbA1c being the marker of average blood sugar over the prior ~3 months — carry a hypoglycemia risk that likely outweighs the glycation benefit.
 Standard guidance relaxes to <7.0–7.5% over age 65.

 What the index actually measures (and where it misleads)